← Back to ResourcesBreed Guides

 Best possible recall training?

-Realistic goal = reliable in low-distraction.
-Build foundation in living room → backyard → long-line.
+The realistic goal is reliable recall in low-distraction settings.
+Build the foundation in your living room, then backyard, then long-line.
 NEVER call for something they don't want.
-Emergency recall (whistle pattern, highest-value treat) reserved for emergencies.
-60–70% reliability max in scent-rich = success.
+Reserve an emergency recall (whistle pattern, highest-value treat) for true emergencies.
+60 to 70% reliability max in scent-rich settings is a successful outcome.

 Yard escape-proofing?

-Bassets dig under, don't jump over (4ft fence enough).
-Bury chicken wire 6–12" or install L-footers ($150–$400).
+Bassets dig under, they don't jump over (4 ft fence enough).
+Bury chicken wire 6 to 12 inches or install L-footers ($150 to $400).
 Self-closing gate latches.
-NEVER invisible/shock fence (overrides for scent + damages trust).
-If escapes: 311 + lost pet groups + Calgary Animal Services intake check.
+NEVER use invisible or shock fences (scent drive overrides them, and they damage trust).
+If a Basset escapes: call 311, post in lost pet groups, check Calgary Animal Services intake daily.

 Back-protection training?

 Most important Basset training.
 Teach “wait” before furniture, ramp use, “off” cue, stair management.
 Never train “up” onto furniture.
-Adult adoptions: implement immediately, takes 6–12mo to unlearn jumping habit.
+For adult adoptions, implement immediately.
+It takes 6 to 12 months to unlearn a jumping habit.
 IVDD episodes can occur at any age.

 Leash manners for stubborn Bassets?

-Front-clip harness ($40–$80) ALWAYS — never prong/choke/e-collar (IVDD risk + trust damage).
-Walk slowly, reward check-ins, stop when leash tightens, direction changes.
-Realistic: 70–80% loose leash with some scent-trigger pulling = success.
+Front-clip harness ($40 to $80) ALWAYS.
+Never prong, choke, or e-collar (IVDD risk and trust damage).
+Walk slowly, reward check-ins, stop when leash tightens, use direction changes.
+A realistic outcome is 70 to 80% loose leash with some scent-trigger pulling.

 Baying management?

-Genetic communication, not problem — manage don't suppress.
-90–100 dB at close range.
-Address underlying (pain check, exercise, separation anxiety, trigger reduction).
+Baying is genetic communication, not a problem to suppress.
+It runs 90 to 100 dB at close range.
+Address underlying causes (pain check, exercise, separation anxiety, trigger reduction).
 Don't reward attention-seeking baying.
 Bay-friendly housing matters.
-AVOID bark/shock collars.
+AVOID bark or shock collars.

 Calgary winter vs summer training?

 Winter HELPS (less wildlife scent, snow muffles, more indoor work).
-Summer HURTS (peak scent density May–Sept, owner off-leash temptation).
-Winter: trick training daily + scent games.
-Summer: maintain leash + use Sniffspots + early/late walks.
+Summer HURTS (peak scent density May to September, owner off-leash temptation).
+In winter: trick training daily and scent games.
+In summer: maintain leash work, use Sniffspots, walk early or late.

 Puppy training week 8?

-Back-protection from day one (NO stairs, NO jumping, carry puppy).
-Crate, socialization 3–16wks, recall in fenced yard by 16wks, loose leash + harness from 12wks.
+Back-protection from day one (NO stairs, NO jumping, carry the puppy).
+Crate, socialisation 3 to 16 weeks, recall in a fenced yard by 16 weeks, loose leash and harness from week 12.
 NO collar leash work.
-First 18 months demanding — most adopters better off with adult Basset.
+The first 18 months are demanding.
+Most adopters are better off with an adult Basset.

 Calgary force-free trainers?

-Puppy (under 12 months): NO stairs unsupervised, NO jumping off any furniture, ramps mandatory for car/couch/bed, 5-min-per-month-of-age exercise rule.
-Adult Basset: limited stair count daily (rough budget: 2–4 short flights/day max), ramps for couch/bed strongly preferred (especially overnight bed access where dogs jump down without thinking), gates at top of stairs to prevent unsupervised use.
+Puppy (under 12 months): NO stairs unsupervised, NO jumping off any furniture, ramps mandatory for car, couch, and bed.
+Five-minute-per-month-of-age exercise rule.
+Adult Basset: limited daily stair count (rough budget 2 to 4 short flights per day max), ramps for couch and bed strongly preferred (especially overnight bed access where dogs jump down without thinking), gates at the top of stairs to prevent unsupervised use.
 Senior Basset: ramps non-negotiable, single-level home or first-floor bedroom ideal.
-The biggest cumulative IVDD risk is years of small jumps off the couch — not occasional stair climbing.
+The biggest cumulative IVDD risk is years of small jumps off the couch, not occasional stair climbing.

 Calgary winter paw care?

-Bassets have weather-resistant single coat (cold-tolerant for short periods, intolerant for long).
+Bassets have a weather-resistant single coat (cold-tolerant for short periods, intolerant for long).
 Pawz disposable rubber boots work where rigid boots fail (Basset short-leg anatomy doesn't fit standard boots).
 Musher's Secret wax for salt protection.
-Paw-drying after walks (between toes) for interdigital cyst prevention.
-Limit outdoor time to 5–10 minutes at -25°C and below.
+Paw-drying after walks (between the toes) for interdigital cyst prevention.
+Limit outdoor time to 5 to 10 minutes at -25°C and below.
 See our Basset grooming guide for the full Calgary winter paw care protocol.

 Exercise dosing per age?

 Puppy (under 12 months): 5-minute-per-month-of-age rule.
-4-month puppy = 20-minute walks max.
+A 4-month puppy gets 20-minute walks max.
 NO running, NO long hikes, NO jumping play (developmental joint protection).
-Adult (1–7 years): 30–60 min/day split into 2–3 walks.
-Sniff-rich slow walks > fast structured ones.
-Senior (7+ years): 20–45 min/day, very slow pace, watch for stiffness in Calgary cold.
-Why long weekend hikes are worse than short daily walks: Bassets fatigue easily, weekend warriors injure backs/joints.
-Daily moderate consistent > bursts of intense.
+Adult (1 to 7 years): 30 to 60 minutes per day split into 2 or 3 walks.
+Sniff-rich slow walks beat fast structured ones.
+Senior (7+ years): 20 to 45 minutes per day at a very slow pace, watch for stiffness in Calgary cold.
+Why long weekend hikes are worse than short daily walks: Bassets fatigue easily, and weekend warriors injure backs and joints.
+Daily moderate consistent beats bursts of intense.

 Related Guide